How Long Should A Blog Post Be? – A Thorough Analysis

 From this and other polls, it’s clear that there is a preference among readers for shorter content when the subject matter doesn’t require longer content.

-So while content with 1,900+ words is favorable to Google, it may not be favorable to your audience based on the type of information being relayed and the types of answers your readers are seeking.
+So while content with 1,900+ words as an SEO blog length is favorable to Google, it may not be favorable to your audience based on the type of information being relayed and the types of answers your readers are seeking.

 How Long Should a Blog Post Be for Everyone Else?

-While the poll above is a pretty small subset of people, there are other studies that show that once a post hits about 1,000 words, the average number of social shares increases, as does organic traffic.
+While the poll above is a pretty small subset of people, there are other studies that show that once blog post words hit 1,000 in length, the average number of social shares increases, as does organic traffic.

-This means that posts that are not targeting highly competitive keywords should still be around 1,000-2,000 words to keep audiences happy, while also ensuring performance.
-In fact, this “sweet spot” for maximizing shares gets nearly 56% more shares than content pieces that fall under that 1,000 word mark.
+This means that blog posts that are not targeting highly competitive keywords should still be around 1,000-2,000 words to keep audiences happy, while also ensuring performance.
+In fact, this “sweet spot” for maximizing shares gets nearly 56% more shares than content pieces that fall under that 1,000-word mark.

-The charts below were created by Backlinko to illustrate word count effect on shares and traffic:
+The charts below were created by Backlinko to illustrate SEO blog length effect on shares and traffic:

 Average Word Count

 This was a study Backlinko did on over 912 million blog posts to see trends in word count length, backlinks and shares.
 For organic traffic, the impact really isn’t seen on lower word counts at all.
-Traffic starts to gain traction and spike once the word count reaches 1,000+.
-After 2000 words, however, there seemed to be a diminishing return on social shares.
+Traffic starts to gain traction and spike once the blog post word count reaches 1,000+.
+After 2000 words in SEO blog length, however, there seemed to be a diminishing return on social shares.
 For context, they looked at social media networks like Reddit, Pinterest, Twitter and Facebook.

 While you can’t always plan for virality in your article content, you can see how they can drastically alter the social media sharing landscape.
-This adds another layer on top of just a total word count (obviously), but goes to show there’s a lot more to maximizing content than just creating it at a certain length – but we’ll get into that later.
+This adds another layer on top of just a total word count for a blog post (obviously), but goes to show there’s a lot more to maximizing content than just creating it at a certain length – but we’ll get into that later.

-Is Word Count the Only Thing That Drives Traffic and Shares?
+Is Blog Post Length the Only Thing That Drives Traffic and Shares?

 For example, Seth Godin’s blog is known for being very short, with each post often being under 200 words.
 Here’s a blog post directly from his site: